 Gilbert stressed how gentrification happens in many lower-income areas and referred to a famous dance studio going through a similar experience as the one in the movie.
 “I just talked to a group of friends about the Debbie Reynolds Legacy Dance Studio.
 It’s the most legendary dance studio that exists.
 Michael Jackson used to rehearse there, and they're dealing with gentrification issues, right now.
 The studio is about to be closed down for the same reasons that happened in the movie.”

 The movie's message is for those trying to maintain a location in a low-income area.
-Gilbert expresses the need for a movie like Shine.
+Gilbert expresses the need for a film like Shine.
 “It communicates about gentrification.
 It’s something that people need to find out about.”

-Shine is a film about salsa dancing, family, and gentrification in New York's Spanish Harlem.
+"Shine" is a film about salsa dancing, family, and gentrification in New York's Spanish Harlem.

 Shine the Movie